Leroymilo/FurnitureFramework/doc/Furniture.md

 ```json
 "Shows in Shops": ["Carpenter"]
 ```
 will add your Furniture to Robin's Shop.
 Here's the list of [vanilla Shop IDs](https://stardewvalleywiki.com/Modding:Shops#Vanilla_shop_IDs) on the wiki.
+It's also possible to add your Furniture to shops and catalogues from other mods, you just need to make sure to get the exact Shop ID from it.

 When used in combination to the "Shop Id" field, you can create a custom Catalogue for your custom Furniture.